 Six months after my youngest son came out as transgender, my Grampa passed away.
 This came during a time when my heart was already raw.
-I was still navigating the turbulent waters of loss and grief, as I came to accept life without the presence of a daughter in it.
-There were days when I was overcome by emotions I didn’t understand.
+I was still navigating the turbulent waters of loss and grief as I came to accept life without the presence of a daughter in it.
+There were days when I was flooded with emotions I didn't understand.
 Days where a song on the radio could reduce me to a sobbing mess, which was particularly troublesome when out in public.
 Days where I would cry over a beautiful sunset or a butterfly in the backyard.
-It brought me back to when I had been a hormonal teenager or a brand new mother, and I didn’t know what to make of any of it.
+It brought me back to when I had been a hormonal teenager or a brand new mother, and I didn't know what to make of any of it.

 The day the phone call came about my Grampa, I thought my already fragile heart would shatter.
 How could one heart handle so much loss in such a short time?
 How would I be able to let go of the one man who meant the most to me in this world, aside from my husband and sons, while I was still struggling to let go of the idea of my daughter?
 I was devastated.

 Shortly after we buried my Grampa, my youngest son decided that he was going to take Grampa's name as his legal name.
 Because he was away at school working for the summer, he informed our families and his friends through a Facebook post.
 He talked about all the amazing qualities he admired in my Grampa and how he hoped he could be half the person he had been.
 He spoke about other important men in our families who have or had my Grampa's name as their first or middle name and how this name has significant meaning to him.
 I was never more proud of him for putting so much thought into such an important decision.

 At the same time, I wondered how I'd ever be able to associate that name with my son.